#11 — Different types of dashes

 An em dash (—) is my favorite and has multiple meanings.

 The most common way to use an em dash—as I’ll show in this sentence—is to break up information.
 It’s like using parentheses or commas, but it feels cleaner to me.
-Almost as if the parenthesis takes the reader to the side for a second while the em dash pauses to let the reader know some more information.
+It’s almost as if the parenthesis takes the reader to the side for a second while the em dash pauses to let the reader know more information.

 Commas in sentences, like here, are more common and work well too.
 Em dashes can replace them, but be careful.
 Em dashes are like sprinkles on a cake.
 You only need a handful to decorate.
 You don’t need to put them everywhere and cover the entire cake.